-An IRB waive the requirement for the investigator to obtain a signed consent from each subject, although consent (e.g. verbal consent) must be obtained from all subjects.
+An IRB may waive the requirement for the investigator to obtain a signed consent from each subject, although consent (e.g. verbal consent) must be obtained from all subjects.
 In order for the IRB to grant a Waiver of Documentation of Consent as defined under 45 CFR 46.117(c), the following criteria must be met and documented.
-The investigator may apply for a Waiver of Documentation of Informed Consent by completing the form attached or go to the Forms section to download.
+The investigator may apply for a Waiver of Documentation of Consent by completing the appropriate section in the IRB application.

-- That the research presents no more than minimal risk of harm to subjects and involves no procedures for which written consent is normally required outside of the research context.
+- The research presents no more than minimal risk* of harm to subjects and involves no procedures for which written consent is normally required outside of the research context; or

 In cases in which the documentation requirement is waived, the IRB may require the investigator to provide subjects with a written statement regarding the research.

 A Waiver of HIPAA Authorization allows researchers to use HIPAA Protected Health Information (PHI), such as names, dates of birth, etc. in their research study.
 The HIPAA "minimum necessary" rule always applies.
-The criteria that must be satisfied for a Waiver of HIPAA Authorization are: The investigator may apply for a Waiver of HIPAA, by completing the form attached or go to the Forms section to download.
+The criteria that must be satisfied for a Waiver of HIPAA Authorization are: The investigator may apply for a Waiver of HIPAA, by completing the appropriate section in the IRB application.

-- The use or disclosure of protected health information involves no more than a minimal risk to the privacy of individuals, based on, at least, the presence of the following elements:
+- The use or disclosure of the requested information involves no more than a minimal risk to the privacy of individuals based on, at least, the presence of the following elements:

-- an adequate plan to protect the identifiers from improper use and disclosure;
+- An adequate plan is in place to protect the identifiers from improper use and disclosure

-- an adequate plan to destroy the identifiers at the earliest opportunity consistent with conduct of the research, unless there is a health or research justification for retaining the identifiers or such retention is otherwise required by law; and
+- An adequate plan is in place to destroy the identifiers at the earliest opportunity consistent with conduct of the research (absent a health or research justification for retaining them or a legal requirement to do so) AND

-- adequate written assurances that the protected health information will not be reused or disclosed to any other person or entity, except as required by law, for authorized oversight of the research project, or for other research for which the use or disclosure of protected health information would be permitted by this subpart;
+- Adequate written assurances that the PHI will not be reused or disclosed to (shared with) any other person or entity, except as required by law, for authorized oversight of the research study, or for other research for which the use or disclosure of the PHI would be permitted under the Privacy Rule.

 Examples of research studies where a request for a Waiver of HIPAA Authorization may be appropriate include: